Apple Crisp with Oat Topping

 Step #4: Add The Topping and Bake

-Sprinkle the crisp topping over the simmering apples and place the skillet in the oven at 375F for 30-35 minutes or until the topping is golden brown and the juices underneath are bubbling.
+Place the crisp in a preheated oven at 375ยฐF for 30-35 minutes or until the topping is golden brown and the juices underneath are bubbling.

-Once baked allow your crisp to cool completely.
-Then cover your skillet with foil and refrigerate.
+• Once baked, allow your crisp to cool completely.
+Then cover it with foil and place in the fridge.
 As it sits overnight, the juices will thicken and congeal.

 How To Reheat The Crisp